BrutPitt/glChAoS.P/readme.md

 - src/src/libs/glfw/buildWin (Windows)

 So, you need to delete it, or modify the CMake file, to use personal ones version.
-In this case you need to have installed GLFW Library, ver 3.3 or higher, or re-build the enclosed version in `“./src/src/libs/glfw”` folder.
+In this case you need to have installed GLFW Library, ver 3.3 or higher, or re-build the enclosed version in `./src/src/libs/glfw` folder.

 **Boost Library**

 **Currently boost library for DLA is no longer necessary**: has been replaced with **nanoflann** header-only library for KD-Trees of datasets point clouds (included in repository).
-In alternative, boost library is anyway enableable via internal define
+In alternative, boost library is anyway toggleable via internal define

-~~Boost Library in particular: *function_output_iterator* and *geometry* are necessary to build DLA3D (Diffusion Limited Aggregation) object exlploration in glChAoS.P.
+~~Boost Library in particular: *function_output_iterator* and *geometry* are necessary to build DLA3D (Diffusion Limited Aggregation) object exploration in glChAoS.P.
 It's not included in the repository, but can be downloaded from [https://www.boost.org/](https://www.boost.org/)~~

 ~~It is not necessary to build the library, only headers files is enough (they must be in the compiler research path).
 Add the location in to `INCLUDE` environment variable or unpack/copy the `boost` include directory under `src/src/libs`: this folder is already added in CMakeFile~~